navneeth-hr/Missing-Value-Imputer/README.md

 ## Overview

 `MissingValImputerDats6450` is a Python package that provides a `MissingValImputerDats6450` class to handle missing values in datasets.
-It uses a combination of machine learning models and imputation techniques to impute missing values in a principled manner.
+It uses a combination of feature importance and MissForest imputation techniques to impute missing values in a principled manner.

 View our package on Test PyPI - https://test.pypi.org/project/MissingValImputerDats6450/